 Look around our campus >

 An education at St Andrew’s College provides a strong pathway to top universities, both in New Zealand and around the world, and can lead to exciting career opportunities.

 International students become part of the St Andrew’s family, and usually remain connected with the College, even after their education is complete.
 The identity international students have with our school is powerful and St Andrew’s continues to monitor and celebrate their achievements.

-To request further information please contact the Director of International Students and Exchanges, Pale Tauti, on PTU@stac.school.nz or phone +64 3 940 2086.
+To request further information please click here to complete an enquiry form, or contact the Director of International Students and Exchanges, Palē Tauti, on PTU@stac.school.nz or phone +64 3 940 2086.